tbold5/Junk-Dunker/README.md

 # Time to know your bin 🤔

-We are a passionate team of 6 whose mission is to teach people about recycling and environmental problems Visit our app at [here](https://moretest-22401.firebaseapp.com/)
+We are a passionate team of 6 whose mission is to teach people about recycling and environmental problems.
+Visit our app at [here](https://moretest-22401.firebaseapp.com/)